 Ohio Administrative License Suspensions / Limited Driving Privileges

-Your St. Clairsville OVI lawyer can provide valuable insights on license suspensions in Ohio.
-The Bureau of Motor Vehicles (BMV) is responsible for issuing license suspensions, as it is considered a civil punishment rather than a criminal consequence.
-The BMV may suspend your license for two reasons: refusing to undergo a chemical BAC test or having a BAC higher than the legal limit.
+Your Steubenville OH OVI lawyer will inform you that in Ohio, license suspensions are not imposed by the criminal courts but by the Bureau of Motor Vehicles (BMV).
+It’s important to note that license suspension is considered a civil punishment rather than a criminal consequence.
+The BMV may suspend your license for two reasons: refusing a chemical BAC test or having a BAC above the legal limit.

-If your BAC is above the legal limit but you have never refused a chemical test, your license will be suspended for 90 days.
-A second offense will lead to a one-year suspension.
-Two prior incidents with a BAC exceeding 0.08 percent will result in a two-year license suspension, and three or more incidents will lead to a three-year suspension.
+On the other hand, if your BAC is above the legal limit but you have never refused a chemical test, then your license will be suspended for 90 days.
+If it has happened once before, the suspension will last for one year.
+Two previous incidents with a BAC higher than 0.08 percent result in a two-year suspension, and three or more incidents lead to a three-year suspension.

 Can I Get Limited Driving Privileges While My License Is Suspended?

-There are slightly different requirements for individuals whose licenses are suspended for refusing to undergo a chemical test.
-For a year-long suspension, a minimum service period of 30 days is required before applying for limited driving privileges.
-This minimum duration increases proportionally with the length of the suspension: 90 days for a two-year suspension, one year for a three-year suspension, and three years for a five-year suspension.
+For those whose licenses are suspended for refusing a chemical test, the rules are slightly different.
+If your suspension is one year, you must serve at least 30 days before requesting limited driving privileges.
+The minimum time served increases for longer suspensions: 90 days for a two-year suspension, one year for a three-year suspension, and three years for a five-year suspension.